joeycortez42/MP-Select-Mini-Web/README.md

 ## Enable Faster Wi-Fi File Uploads

 By default the upgraded Web UI will send `M563 S6` on each refresh to ensure faster Wi-Fi file uploads is enabled.

+## Offline Usage

+While you may want to update the UI of the printer, you don't want the web server on the controller working too hard.
+This upgrade is designed to minimize the amount of data the web server has to serve.
+You browser will be doing most of the heavy lifting.

+But if you want to use the Web UI without an active Internet connection, delete the `webui.html` file and rename `webui-offline.html` to `webui.html`.

 ## Troubleshooting